turingschool/accelerated-mod-0/asking_qs/index.md

 </div>
 <br>

-Asking technical questions may seem so easy when one is a beginner "I know so little, how could I NOT have questions?"
-However, effectively asking questions is a skill.
+Asking technical questions may seem so easy when one is a beginner - "I know so little, how could I NOT have questions?"
+However, _effectively_ asking questions is a skill.
 It takes a lot longer than you expect to write a good question, but you’re guaranteed to get a better answer when you ask a better question.
 How a developer asks questions communications a lot about their overall effectiveness.
 This skill will be essential in your success - not just at Turing, but on the job hunt and on the job.
 During your time at Turing, you will continue to hone this skill.

 ## Best Practices